Children's Lit Fellows - Academics

 CWL 500 (4 credits): Intro to Graduate Writing/Publishing & Editing Conference

-April 15-July 1, 2013 (CWL 510): Work from home.
-Upon acceptance, Fellows are matched with one of two faculty members—Emma Walton Hamilton, for picture or chapter book writers, and Patricia McCormick, for middle grade or YA writers.
+February 1 - May 31, 2014 (CWL 510): Work from home.
+Upon acceptance, Fellows are matched with one our children's lit faculty members as their first mentor.
 Fellows then receive a detailed set of writing assignments and deadlines for their completion.
 Fellows work on these assignments from home, submitting them electronically to their faculty mentor, who responds with a detailed critique.
 As a Fellow’s project evolves, the faculty mentor may create customized assignments to better serve the student’s needs.

-July 10-14 or July 17-28, 2013 (CWL 575, Writers Conference): Book your travel.
-Fellows come to Stony Brook Southampton for a 5- or 10-day residency, attending a workshop as part of the Children’s Literature Conference, itself part of a broader conference that includes poetry, fiction, nonfiction, playwriting, filmmaking, acting and directing.
-For more on this bonanza, click here.
+.
 In consultation with the Director, Fellows will be placed in writing workshops alongside other children’s lit authors, but never more than 12.
-The workshops, with Emma Walton Hamilton, Patricia McCormick, Jules Feiffer, and Maryrose Wood, are supplemented by guest lectures, panels, mini-workshops and readings by authors of the first rank.
+The workshops are supplemented by guest lectures, panels, mini-workshops and readings by authors of the first rank.
 After the conference, Fellows prepare a detailed prospectus of their final manuscript project from home and submit it to the Director for use in pairing them with their advanced writing faculty mentor.

-January 28-31, 2014 (CWL 500, Children’s Literature Publishing & Editing Conference): Only the 12 Children’s Lit Fellows are invited to this conference, making for an intimate culminating experience.
+January 27-30, 2015 (CWL 500, Children’s Literature Publishing & Editing Conference): Only the 12 Children’s Lit Fellows are invited to this conference, making for an intimate culminating experience.
 Having completed their projects, Fellows are introduced here to the world of readers.
 This 3-day residency includes two days and three nights at the Southampton campus, where the Fellows make their final presentations, put the finishing touches on their manuscripts and series concepts, and celebrate their accomplishments.
 Then it’s off to Manhattan, for a full day of formal and informal gatherings with agents, editors and reviewers.
-For those who would like to stay on in New York, the residency is timed to segue into The Society of Children’s Book Writers and Illustrators (SCWBI) Winter Conference.